mikrosk/scummvm/backends/platform/atari/readme.txt

 - cached audio/video streams (i.e. don't load only "output_samples" number of
   samples but cache, say, 1 second so disk i/o wont be so stressed)

+- using LDG or Thorsten Otto's sharedlibs: https://tho-otto.de/sharedlibs.php for game engine plugins to relieve the huge binary size

+- reuse modified rects in double/triple buffer in the next frame - that way we wouldn't need to refresh the whole screen in every case

 Closing words
 —------------

-I plan to open a pull request with all of my code so who knows, maybe ScummVM 2.7.0 for Atari will be already present on the official website. :-)
+I plan to open a pull request with all of my code so who knows, maybe ScummVM 2.8.0 for Atari will be already present on the official website. :-)

 MiKRO / Mystic Bytes, XX.XX.2023